redevined/brainfuck/BrainFuckedBotsForBattling/DESCRIPTION.md

     | BetaDecay          | PrussianRoulette    -  28   |
     | frederick          | Dumbestbot          -  0    |

-_Scores from 25.08.2014_

-__EDIT1__: Fixed a bug in the convert script causing the interpreter to not ignore numbers in commented programs.
+_Scores from 25.08.2014, next round will be today (27.08.), 3pm UTC+2!_

+__EDIT5__: Implemented Abbreviation handling into the controller, no huge runtimes anymore. __This has the side effect that numbers and parentheses are not treated as comments anymore.__ You can still use them if you want to provide an annotated version, but it would be very helpful if there would be __also an uncommented version of your code__, so I don't need to remove the comments manually.
+Thanks!

+__EDIT4__: Changed the title, because the tournament got removed from the hot network questions.
+Thanks to @Geobits for pointing this out!

+__EDIT3__: Removed comments in bf programs, due to an unexpected result, should be fixed now.
+If anyone has a problem with removing his comments, please report.

 __EDIT2__: Since it caused an arcane runtime on my quite slow computer, I reduced the timeout limit from 100000 cycles to 10000 cycles.
 Not that anyone has turned the resultof a running game beyond this point anyway.
-If your bot has a strategy which requires a higher limit, please just start complaining ^^

-__EDIT3__: Removed comments in bf programs, due to an unexpected result, should be fixed now.
-If anyone has a problem with removing his comments, please report.
-I haven't found the time to revise the interpreter for treating abbreviations himself, will do this in future round.
+__EDIT1__: Fixed a bug in the convert script causing the interpreter to not ignore numbers in commented programs.

 ---